Jump to Way of St. Francis Stages

 However, much to our delight, around the bend we spied the tell-tale cafe umbrellas outside, and sure enough, the Bar Turismo was open!
 Double yay!
 This was after about only 1/2 down the road from the start at the church.

-The Bar did not have anything other than more danishes and coffee, but I wasn't choosy.
+The bar did not have anything other than more danishes and coffee, but I wasn't choosy.
+Even though we already had a similar breakfast only 3.5 kilometers back, we ate again.
 I fill my belly when I can!

 After our break we continued the pilgrimage past the flamboyant Hotel Miralago, on the right, which you can't even see at the street level.
-Look for an open viewing plaza of the lake with colorful vertical scuptures.
+Look for an open viewing plaza of the lake with colorful tall, vertical sculptures.
 This is the roof of the hotel!

 Only a few meters beyond the plaza of the Hotel Miralago, when the road bends away from the water, look for a large parking lot on the right, after about 3/4 from the church.
-The Way makes a turn to the right onto a pathway, by a water fountain.
+Before the parking lot, the Way makes a turn to the right onto a pathway, by a water fountain, photo below.
 The Via di Francesco sign states that Labro is 4.6 kilometers away.

 This pathway will lead you back to the waterfront, to continue along it for a few more meters.